 The downside is that there will still be ongoing administrative responsibilities whilst the company is dormant, even though they are reduced.

-Upon their retirement, unless a company owner has built up very substantial savings and/or sells their business for a significant sum, it is likely they will come to rely on their pension to maintain their lifestyle, in the absence of income from their business.
+Upon their retirement, unless a company owner has built up very substantial savings and/or sold their business for a significant sum, it is likely they will come to rely on their pension to maintain their lifestyle, in the absence of income from their business.

 Private and occupational pension schemes can normally be taken from the age of 55.
 The State Pension can be claimed from 65.
-In general the earlier these are taken, the lower the payments.
+In general, the earlier these are taken, the lower the payments.

 It can sometimes make sense to delay retirement for a few years to increase the monthly pension payments to a more level suitable level.
 This is especially the case for business owners who have an outstanding mortgage or other major financial liabilities.

 Can I own a business in my retirement?

 There is nothing preventing someone from going into retirement whilst still continuing to own a company (or several companies) which is a going concern.

 A company owner can decide to draw their pension, hire a managing director to steer the business, and take a step back from day-to-day operations.